microsoft/onnxruntime/docs/tutorials/web.md

 # Deploy and inference ML models on the web

+In this tutorial we will use a template QuickStart to start building out a static web app using ONNX Runtime web.
+We will do the inference in JavaScript on the browser for a computer vision model.

 One of the hardest parts when deploying and inferencing in languages that are not commonly used for data science is figuring out how to do the data processing and inferencing.
 We have done all the hard work for you with [this template](https://github.com/microsoft/onnxruntime-nextjs-template)!

-In this tutorial we will use a template QuickStart to start building out a static web app using ORT-web.
-We will do the inference in JavaScript on the browser for a computer vision model.
-Let's learn a bit more about the library, ONNX Runtime Web, which allows us to inference in many different languages.
+Below is what the site looks like from the template.
+It is looping through a list of example images, calling the inference session with a SqueezeNet model, then returning the score and label from inference.

 Example template output: